mcoirad/the-grunfeld/_executives/John Hammond_['MIL'].md

   <li>Drafted Malcolm Brogdon with 36th pick but was worth 7th pick.</li>

-  <li>Drafted Jodie Meeks with 41th pick but was worth 19th pick.</li>
+  <li>Drafted Doron Lamb with 42th pick but was worth 55th pick.</li>

   </ul>'
 end_year: 2017